unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 >* Manage all passwords while editing content or via our friendly popup
 >* Create unlimited passwords per user role
 >* Create the same passwords for multiple user roles
->* Bypass password protection via access links
+>* Bypass password protection via quick access links
 >* Protect all posts belonging a category at once
 >* Automatically protect all sub pages with one password
 >* Set the same password for multiple pages